GeoLoom: High-quality Geometric Diagram Generation from Textual Input: Experiment Analysis

 \subsection{Randomness in Autoformalization and Coordinate Solver}

+Translating natural language into formal geometric representations inherently involves ambiguity, resulting in multiple formally distinct yet semantically equivalent expressions.
+This variation arises from the probabilistic nature of language models, which produce diverse outputs given identical inputs.
+Despite these differences, all generated formalizations preserve the underlying geometric semantics and constraints.
+Consequently, when processed by the downstream diagram generation system, they yield mathematically valid and structurally correct diagrams.
+This demonstrates the robustness of the autoformalization process in maintaining semantic fidelity amid linguistic variability.

+Beyond autoformalization, stochasticity also occurs in the coordinate solving stage.
+Our system’s Monte Carlo–based solver introduces randomness in point coordinate generation.
+Although each sampling iteration may produce different coordinates, these variations remain bounded within predefined tolerance thresholds that guarantee geometric consistency.
+Figure~\ref{fig:unique} illustrates these two controlled sources of variation, highlighting the difference between autoformalization, list the geometric diagram generated by random sampling within the tolerance threshold.

-In the randomness in autoformalization and coordinate solver experimental (Randomness in autoformalization and coordinate solver of The Section \ref{section.exp-analysis}), The supplementary experimental results are as figure~\ref{fig:unique-2} (The other results are shown in Figure \ref{fig:random} of Section\ref{section.exp-analysis}).
-The formal language corresponding to the geometric diagram is as figure\ref{fig:formal2}.
+In the randomness in autoformalization and coordinate solver experimental (Randomness in autoformalization and coordinate solver of Section \ref{section.exp-analysis}), The experimental results are as Figure~\ref{fig:unique}.
+The formal language corresponding to the geometric diagram is as Figure\ref{fig:formal2}.

-The diversity of mathematical expressions for the same concept leads to the diversity of formal languages.
-The differences in the results of automformalization are detailed in Figure~\ref{fig:unique-2}, and highlighted the differences.
-The experimental results indicate that autoformalization may achieve different descriptions but semantically equivalent formal languages, the formal languages with equal semantics, coordinate solver can result in geometric diagrams with text matching.